Analyst1GreatMoney/Semi-Automated-Scoring-Tool/doc/Collateral/data_source.md

 >
 > For benchmarks and scorings, please [view detailed benchmarks and scoring documentation](./benchmarks-&-scorings.md)
 >
-> For crime data, it provides JSON file, it is likely to collect its API and linked to the dataset they provided.
-It is best not to web scraping.
+> For crime data, download the csv and read by python.
+You can find the actual data in
 ---

 #### **Zoning**: